Culture Shock in Oman

 As in many other Middle Eastern countries, driving in Oman can seem intimidating.

-The average speed limit is 75 miles per hour (120kph), but drivers often go much faster, a habit that’s not only dangerous, but irritating, as every vehicle comes pre-programmed to make a beeping noise if the car is driven over 75 mph (120kph).
+The average speed limit is 75 mph (120kph), but drivers often go much faster, a habit that’s not only dangerous, but irritating, as every vehicle comes pre-programmed to make a beeping noise if the car is driven over 75 mph (120kph).

 Roundabouts are common in Oman, but may be a bit of a fluster at first.
 When approaching the roundabout, it is important to stay in the inside lane if not taking the first exit.

-The Sultan Qaboos Highway is the main road that runs through the city of Muscat.
+The Sultan Qaboos Highway is the main road that runs through Muscat.
 It is easy to navigate Muscat, but finding specific businesses and homes can be difficult as most establishments do not have a physical address.
 Landmarks are an essential part in giving directions.

 It is also a good idea to read online forums for directions if planning to venture outside of Muscat.
 Local maps are often not updated properly.